sayedmahmoud266/instagram-reel-downloader/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 This is free and open-source software.
 You are free to use, modify, and distribute it for personal use only.

+## Acknowledgments

+This project was vibe coded with the help of Windsurf and Claude 3.7 Sonnet.